ryzdev/java8/README.md

 (version 2 for late 2014 conferences)

-Open LambdaLab in your favorite IDE.
-(Currently NetBeans is supported.)
-Then open Test Packages / exercises / Exercises.java.
+Build LambdaLab with Maven.
+Then open Exercises.java.

 The exercises are in the form of JUnit tests.
 Each exercise is a single test method.
 Each test method is initially marked with @Ignore